-Jason Criss Howk, the editor of DFP, spent over 20 years in the Defense, Diplomatic, and Intelligence arena and writes and speaks about Islam, the Middle East, strategy, leadership, foreign policy and national security topics.
+Jason Criss Howk, the editor of DFP, has spent over 25 years in the Defense, Diplomatic, and Intelligence arena and now educates, writes and speaks about Islam, the Middle East, strategy, leadership, foreign policy and national security topics.

 He holds a Master’s degree in Middle Eastern and South-Asian studies, was a term-member of the Council on Foreign Relations, and is a Malone Fellow in Arab and Islamic Studies.
 He also studied Afghan Farsi (Dari) and Arabic, has published numerous works on the Broader Middle East, teaches an intro to Islam course

 In 2017 he published a chronological modern-English interpretation of the Qur’an.
 It has already won an award for excellence in writing and is available online in softcover, hardcover, and eBook.
 The audience for the book are English speaking non-Muslims that know very little about Islam.